 Taste an experimental pint at St James Gate

-You can visit on Thursdays and Fridays from 5.30pm – 10.30pm and from 2.00m to 8.00pm on Saturdays to sample a paddle of four beers for €9.
+You can visit on Thursdays and Fridays from 5.00pm-10.30pm, from 1.00pm to 10.30pm on Saturdays and 1.00pm to 5.00pm on Sundays to sample a paddle of four beers for €9.
 Beer experts are on hand to make recommendations and, if you’re hungry, you can buy specially matched food at the bar.

 See the deer at The Phoenix Park